Bug and Issue Tracker Priority

 Priority 3 → Medium

 Issues that are hindering advertised behaviour but the application is still workable.
 Examples would include parameters not working as advertised, language files not loading as expected, etc.

 Priority 4 → Low

 Minor loss of function and generally annoying behaviour.
 May include less common platform or browser specific problems that while they may be technically major in those environments, they represent a minority.
 Also include missing translation strings.

 Priority 5 → Very low

 Cosmetic problems, misspelled words, graphically misaligned object, less common issues with parameters, etc.

 First of all, if it is not within the first few days of a release and it doesn't involve a security issue, unless you are using subversion or a nightly build you will most likely never see a priority 1 (high) issue or need to report one.
 That's because if there are any open priority 1 issues in the codebase, there will not be a release.
-The same thing actually goes for priority 2 (medium high).
+The same thing actually goes for priority 2 (urgent).
 A real priority 1 issue in an actual release is something that would trigger a new release.
 A priority 1 or priority 2 issue in a branch of codebase would keep a scheduled release from taking place.
 This is serious, because each release contains many bug fixes and improvements, so not releasing keeps most of the community from getting those.
 Forcing an unscheduled release is serious too, because it means that work on other things stops while all efforts are put into getting the release ready.